Graduate Department of

 ACG 6916r.
 Supervised Research (1–5).
 (S/U grade only).
 Prerequisite: Consent of associate dean for graduate programs.
 May be repeated to a maximum of five semester hours.

 ACG 6939r.
 Seminar in Accounting (3).
-This course covers research methodologies useful in developing and evaluating accounting theories and principles; an introduction to behavioral accounting research and empirical financial accounting research.
-May be repeated to a maximum of twelve semester hours.
+Prerequisite: Consent of associate dean for academic programs.
+This course covers research methodologies useful in developing and evaluating accounting theories and principles.
+Behavioral accounting research and empirical financial accounting research are introduced.
+May be repeated to a maximum of twelve credit hours; may be repeated within the same term.

 ACG 6946r.
 Supervised Teaching (1–3).
 (S/U grade only).
 Prerequisite: Consent of associate dean for academic programs.
 May be repeated to a maximum of five semester hours.